This in-depth guide will tell you everything you need to know about red mite, how to identify them and more importantly, how to control them.

 For example, do not inhale dusting powders or sprays, wear protective clothing such as a face / dust mask and when using liquids, wear rubber gloves to protect hands from coming into contact with the liquid.

-I hand-picked about 100 mites that were blood-red (in other words, they were adults that had fed recently) were placed into two jars with some compost to hide in.
+I hand-picked about 100 mites that were blood-red (in other words, they were adults that had fed recently) and placed them into two jars with some compost to hide in.
 A moist piece of kitchen towel was placed in the top and the jars put in a warm location out of sunlight.

-This certainly shows their resilience.
+This shows their resilience.
 Whilst my experiment wasn’t done in any scientific way, I believe it still shows that we would need to leave a coop for at least 8 months before it would be clear of red mite!

 Conclusions / key points